 The adjoining villages of Bario Asal and Arur Layun are located in the Bario Highlands plane of Sarawak, in the heart of Borneo.
 The indigenous Kelabit people are mainly wet rice paddy farmers; to irrigate their fields, they take water from small streams that run close to their longhouses.
 There are few signs of modern development.
 Electricity comes from private or village-owned diesel generators.

 In return, the communities will establish a 1,483-acre rainforest preserve.
-The community will plant 1,000 fruit and timber tree seedlings in deforested areas within the watershed and along the river banks, with the goal of returning the watershed to its original state.
+They will plant 1,000 fruit and timber tree seedlings in deforested areas within the watershed and along the riverbanks.
+Their goal is to return the watershed to its original state.